pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 ### Contribution from the Krylov space

-The remainder of the memory consumption is to compute the time-evolution of qubit pairs in TDVP.
-This is done by contracting 2 tensors from the MPS together into a single 2-qubit tensor, and time-evolving it by applying an effective Hamiltonian constructed from the baths and the Hamiltonian MPO.
+The remainder of the memory consumption is to compute the time-evolution of qubit pairs in the TDVP or DMRG algorithms.
+This is done by contracting 2 tensors from the MPS together into a single 2-qubit tensor, and time-evolving (or minimizing) it by applying an effective Hamiltonian constructed from the baths and the Hamiltonian MPO.
 Each 2-qubit tensor has a size bounded by $sp^2\chi^2$, so the memory of the Krylov vectors used in the Lanczos algorithm reads

 $$
 |\mathrm{krylov}| \leq ksp^2\chi^2 = 64k\chi^2